-What to know about per occurrence aggregate limit vs. per claim aggregate limit
+What to know about per-occurrence aggregate limit vs. per-claim aggregate limit

-The aggregate limit works differently for per occurrence insurance policies and per claim insurance policies.
+The aggregate limit works differently for per-occurrence insurance policies and per-claim insurance policies.
 Knowing the difference can help you decide which type of policy to purchase, and help you set your coverage limits.

-If you have per occurrence insurance, the aggregate limit will reset at the start of each new policy term, whether you reached your limit in the previous period or not.
+If you have per-occurrence insurance, the aggregate limit will reset at the start of each new policy term, whether you reached your limit in the previous period or not.

-If you have per claim insurance, the aggregate limit will never reset.
+If you have per-claim insurance, the aggregate limit will never reset.
 If you choose a $3 million aggregate limit when you purchase your insurance, that is your limit for the duration of the policy.
 As soon as you hit your aggregate limit, you’re no longer covered until you increase the limit.

 Get free quotes and compare policies with TechInsurance

-TechInsurance helps IT and tech business owners compare business insurance quotes with one easy online application.
+TechInsurance helps small business owners compare business insurance quotes with one easy online application.
 Start an application today to find the right policy at the most affordable price for your business.